ashraf-kabir/content-management-system/README.md

 1. any user can view the posted blogs
 2. user can create account
 3. user can create blog post, edit and delete
+4. user can search for any post
-4. admin can create and edit posts, categories, tags, etc.
+5. admin can create and edit posts, categories, tags, etc.
-5. admin can give admin roles to any user
+6. admin can give admin roles to any user